Mission Statement

 St. Francis de Sales

-Mass intentions: Your $10.00 suggested donation contributes to your own parish, and is a good way to honor the memory of those whom we love.
+We are in need of Mass intentions.
+Your $10.00 suggested donation contributes to your own parish, and is a good way to honor the memory of those whom we love.
+Intentions can also be for a special intention; help with a personal problem; the salvation of souls; to receive a special grace; to overcome a particular sin; or for a particular apostolate or ministry, etc.

 Sat